adaltas/node-shell/doc/api/route.md

 ## Examples

-Considering a "server" application containing a "start" and a "stop" commands, each commands define a `route` function:
+Considering a "server" application containing a "start" and a "stop" commands, each commands define a `handler` which point to a module exporting a function:

 ```js
 const parameters = require("parameters")